-CREDIT FOR TAXES PAID TO ANOTHER STATE Column A Column B 1 Enter adjusted gross income from the other state return.
-Delaware adjusted gross income (Line 1 of return).
+LINE 10 WORKSHEET.
+CREDIT FOR TAXES PAID TO ANOTHER STATE Column B Column A Enter adjusted gross income from the other state return.
+2. Delaware adjusted gross income (Line 1 of return).
 2 If Line 1 is less than Line 2: divide Line 1 by Line 2 and enter.
 If Line 1 is greater than Line 2: enter 100%.
 Enter amount from Line 6, Form 200-01 or Line 8, Form 200-03.
 Multiply Line 3 by Line 4.
+Enter taxes paid to other states (net of credits).
+(Exclude City Wage and County taxes).
+Your credit allowance for this state is the smaller of Line 5 or 6.
+Enter this amount here and on Line 10 of Form 200-01 or Form 200-03.

-If you are claiming a credit for taxes paid to more than one State, you must complete DE Schedule I and attach it to your Resident Example: You claim a credit for taxes paid to Pennsylvania AND New Jersey on your Delaware return.
-On DE Schedule I, enter the names of the other States and amount of credit claimed in HIGHEST to LOWEST credit amount order.
+If you are claiming a credit for taxes paid to more than one State, you must complete DE Schedule I and attach it to your Resident return.
+Example: You claim a credit for taxes paid to Pennsylvania AND New Jersey on your Delaware return.
+On DE Schedule I, enter the names of the other States and amount of credit claimed in

+HIGHEST to LOWEST credit amount order.
 If claiming the credit from only one state, then enter the state and amount on the front of the return.